paul-mcn/crud-app/README.md

 # CRUD Meal app
 ## Get Started
 There are two services for this app, frontend and backend.
-The frontend will not working without the backend service.
+The frontend will not work without the backend service.

 ### Clone repo
 #### Clone the repo